JHU-PL-Lab/www-fpse/lecture/specification-test.md

 ### Correctness

-* The high-level goal is to have software that is "correct"
+* The high-level goal is to have software that is *correct*
-* There are many levels of interpretation for "correct"
+* There are many levels of interpretation for correct
-   - Informal spec.: we had some vague idea of what the code should do, wrote it, iteratively addressed feedback of users until bug reports shrunk to very low levels.
+   - Informal spec.: we had some vague idea of what the code should do, wrote it, and iteratively addressed feedback of users until bug reports shrunk to very low levels.
    - Semi-formal spec.: Sat down with stakeholders, wrote out a specification document in English with a few pictures/formulas, added many tests to code which affirmed all aspects of this spec.
    - Rigorous spec.: Have an unambiguous mathematical notion of what correct behavior should be, write it out as the formal specification, make sure code meets it.
 * The best mode from the above depends on the project: how complex are the algorithms/architecture, and how mission-critical is it?
-   - Need to go further down the above list as complexity/mission-critical aspects increase
+   - Need to go further down the above list as complexity and mission-critical aspects increase

 ### Forms of specification
 Specifications can range from informal to completely rigorous and unambiguous

 * Requirements and Design documents: high-level informal descriptions of what the app should do
-  - This is the classic form of specification in software engineering; includes description/pictures/etc but far from code
+  - This is the classic form of specification in software engineering; includes description/pictures/etc but is far from code
 * Types, e.g. writing an `.mli` file before implementing the code
   - Gives a very rigorous, compiler-checked skeleton for the code; we are doing this for you on the assignments
-  - Much more precise than the previous in terms of code/spec relationship, but limited expressiveness since types can express only so much
+  - Much more precise than design docss in terms of code/spec relationship
+  - But, limited expressiveness since types can express only so much (no "the tree is balanced" in an OCaml type)
 * Tests
-  - A test suite constitutes a specification on a finite window of behavior - can't run all infinite cases
+  - A test suite constitutes a specification on a finite window of behavior - can't run on the unbounded input possibilities
-  - Can be 100% accurate on the cases tested, but could be woefully incomplete
+  - So, 100% accurate on the cases tested, but could miss many important cases if tests are not thoughtfully written.
-  - *Coverage* measurements can be used to help close the incompleteness gap somewhat (never fully however)
+  - *Coverage* measurements can be used to improve tests: what lines of code were not reached by any test?
-* Full logical assertions specifying code behavior in terms of math
+* Assertions specifying code behavior in mathematical logic
   - a *precondition* is a logical constraint on function arguments (before it is called: "pre")
   - a *postcondition* is a constraint on the value returned from a function
   - an *invariant* is a property internal to the function or internal to a data structure that always holds (it "invariably" holds)